 Where Do You Live?

-Where you live can affect how often you need to change your air conditioning filters.
+Where you live can affect how often you need to replace your air conditioning filters.
 City dwellers who face smog and air pollution should change filters more often than those who live in a rural areas that tend to be free from air quality issues.
 However, just because you live in a smaller town or rural area doesn’t mean you don’t have to pay attention to your surroundings.
 Harvesting crops can increase the amount of dust, pollen, or agricultural residue in the air and may necessitate changing filters more often during certain seasons.
 Windstorms that blow dust and dirt can also affect air quality.
 Wildfires, even when they are states away, can also create harmful particles that need to be filtered out.

 Are You a Pet Owner?

 We love our animals.
 But most dogs and cats, with the exception of a few rare breeds, DO shed, and even one dog can put a huge amount of hair and dander into the air.
-If you have one furred pet, you need to change your filter more than if you had no pets.
+If you have one furred pet, you need to change your AC filter more than if you had no pets.
 If you have multiple hairy pets, you need to change your filter more than if you had just one.

 You know how when you vacuum, your vacuum bag fills up with hair?
 Well, your vacuum doesn’t catch it all.
 Lots of that hair goes airborne and gets pushed through your air conditioning filters, clogging it up quickly.

 If you like having open windows, you might opt to turn off the air on a cool night, or in winter, you might not use your system much at all.
 Most of us in Arizona run our systems pretty much full-time nine months of the year, so we have to replace our filters more than people in more temperate climates who don’t run their systems all the time.